jruble79/portfolio_site/README.md

     - For all inputs: Click into the input and then leave it without entering anything by changing focus either through the tab key or a click away.
 An error message should appear and the input color change to a light yellow.
     - For the email field, try inputing an address without the "@" character.
 An error message should appear and the input color change to a light yellow.
     - Correct the errors by entering any text into the Name and Message fields.
 Add an email address with an "@" character into the Email field.
 For each, the error message should clear when focus leaves the input.
+    - Click "Submit" and see a thank you message slide in over the blue image area and shortly after your message animates into the space where the form was.